-Pan-Seared Pork Chops and "Fried" Cinnamon Apples is quick and easy, economical, and the perfect way to bring apples to the dinner table in the fall.
+Pan-Seared Pork Chops and "Fried" Cinnamon Apples is quick and easy, economical, and the perfect way to bring apples to the dinner table.

 Pork Chops and apples go together like peas and carrots.
 I'm old enough to remember the Brady Bunch episode where Peter imitated Humphrey Bogart by repeating "Pork Chops and Applesauce".
 (Watch the clip here.)
 To this day, I have to use that voice when I say it.
 Anyone else remember that?